Skip to content

 The unethical practices of many leading sugar brands

 The sugar sector has been linked to a series of ethical concerns.
 Many popular sugar brands source from suppliers that have links to environmental degradation and human rights breaches.
-Opting for more ethical types of sugar, such as organic sugar and Fairtrade sugar can help with this.
+Opting for more ethical sugar UK consumers can trust — such as organic sugar and Fairtrade sugar — can help with this.
 However, the most important thing is to choose an ethical sugar brand.
-Have a look at our Ethical Sugar Ratings Table to see which sugar brands make it to the top and which fail to meet ethical standards.
+Have a look at our Ethical Sugar comparison table to see which sugar brands make it to the top and which fail to meet ethical standards.
+For a full breakdown of how we assess sugar brands across environmental, animal welfare and people criteria, visit our How We Rate page.

 Child labour and sugar production